Top 10 Music Venues in the United States

 Capacity: 2,362

-Formerly the Grand Ol' Opry House, Ryman Auditorium is a National Historic Landmark and was pivotal in the rise of Country music in the United States.
+Formerly the home of the Grand Ole Opry, Ryman Auditorium is a National Historic Landmark and a cornerstone of American music history.

 For additional information: